MaokaiLin/PowerCursors/README.md

 ### Using [Package Control](https://sublime.wbond.net/):

 1. Run `Package Control: Install Package` command.
-2. Search for `PowerCursors`.
+2. Search for `PowerCursors` and install.
+3. Restart Sublime Text.
-3. Enjoy the extra power of multiple cursors!
+4. Enjoy the extra power of multiple cursors!

 ### Or manually, using git (not recommended):